MohamadYusuf/WebRx-Site/docs/component-registration.md

 });
 ```

-The component name can be any nonempty string.
-It’s recommended, but not mandatory, to use
+The component name can be any non-empty string.
+It's recommended, but not mandatory, to use
 lowercase dash-separated strings (such as your-component-name) so that the component name is
 valid to use as a custom element.